Brownian Axion-like particles: Discussion and caveats:

 \item \textbf{Mixed cold and hot components:} An important corollary of the Langevin-like equation of motion (\ref{langevin}) are the general results (\ref{eneasy},\ref{enerdens}) which entail that the energy density of (ALP) feature a mixture of cold and hot components, the cold component is determined by oscillatory coherent condensate resulting from misaligned initial conditions and the hot corresponds to the thermalized part, which is determined by the ``noise'' term in the Langevin equation, with proportions varying in time as $ \simeq (cold)e^{-\Gamma t}+ (hot) (1-e^{-\Gamma t}) $.
 The damping of the cold component is a consequence of the ``friction'' term in the equations of motion determined by the imaginary part of the self energy, and the growth rate of the hot component, namely the thermalization rate, is related to the damping rate of the cold component by the fluctuation dissipation relation.
 The cold component originates in the coherent oscillations resulting from a ``misaligned'' initial condition, whereas the hot component results from the approach to thermal equilibration with the bath.

 \item \textbf{Novel exotic phases:?} For (ALP)-photon coupling, the real part of the self-energy reveals two important features: because the coupling $g$ has dimensions $1/(energy)$ the interaction Lagrangian density is non-renormalizable.
 As a result we find that the effective action must necessarily include higher derivative terms of the form $C \,(\partial_\mu \partial^\mu a(x))^2$ with $C$ a constant that absorbs the logarithmic ultraviolet divergence (\ref{sigcero}).
 We have (arbitrarily) set $C=0$ to establish contact with the usual Lagrangian proposed for (ALP), but this clearly implies a fine-tuning.
 Furthermore, the finite temperature part of the self-energy features the high temperature limit (\ref{hiT}) which yields an effective temperature dependent mass squared given by eqn. (\ref{Tcdef}).
-This effective mass squared \emph{suggests} the possibility of an \emph{inverted} phase transition with $m^2(T) < 0$ for $T> T_c$ signalling an instability.
-Such instability entails that non-linearities in the (ALP) effective Lagrangian are relevant, these may be associated with a potential for the (ALP) field, or from higher orders in the effective action, for example a term of the form $\simeq g^4 a^4$ (with the various branch labels $\pm$), because of the non-renormalizable nature of the coupling will feature the largest scale in the loop to the fourth power and may conspire with the quadratic term to stabilize the theory.
+The power of temperature $\propto T^4$ is a consequence of the non-renormalizable coupling with mass dimension $-2$.
+The negative sign yields the opposite behavior compared to scalar theories with (second order) phase transitions, the physical origin of the negative sign eludes these authors.
+We conjecture that the sign is a result of the coupling to a pseudoscalar composite operator with vector fields, but such conjecture awaits confirmation by comparing to other pseudoscalar couplings such as those shown in eqn. (\ref{inter}), which is beyond the original scope of this study.
+This effective mass squared \emph{suggests} the possibility of an \emph{inverted} phase transition with $m^2(T) < 0$ for $T> T_c$ signalling an instability towards a phase of lower free energy.
+Such instability entails that non-linearities in the (ALP) effective Lagrangian are relevant, these may be associated with a potential for the (ALP) field, or from higher orders in the effective action, for example a term of the form $\simeq g^4 a^4$ (with the various branch labels $\pm$), which because of the non-renormalizable nature of the coupling will feature the largest scale in the loop to the fourth power and may conspire with the quadratic term to stabilize the theory.
+The emergence of these non-linearities in higher orders of the effective action merit further study.
 The main result of the energy density (\ref{enerdens}) is valid only for $T<T_c$ because the analysis relies on the perturbative renormalization of the frequencies, so that $\Omega_k$ in (\ref{enerdens}) is real.